RESEARCH STARTER

 Overview

 R2P consists of three components, introduced at the 2005 United Nations World Summit and confirmed by the United Nations Security Council (UNSC) in 2006.
 The first component dictates that each state in the international system has the primary responsibility to protect its people from genocide, war crimes, crimes against humanity, and ethnic cleansing.
-The second component dictates that it is the responsibility of the international community to assists states in achieving security for their people.
+The second component dictates that it is the responsibility of the international community to assist states in achieving security for their people.
 The third R2P component dictates that the international community should use all diplomatic and humanitarian means at its disposal in the event that a state fails to provide security for its people or is itself perpetrating crimes against humanity; if diplomacy fails, R2P dictates that the UNSC may authorize military intervention.

 The formulation of R2P was motivated by past incidents of genocide and war crimes that went largely unchallenged by the international community, such as the 1994 Rwandan genocide.
 However, R2P follows a long history of UN initiatives aimed at safeguarding human rights and preventing atrocities, beginning with the 1948 Convention on the Prevention and Punishment of the Crime of Genocide.
 In January 2009, eight regional and international nongovernmental organizations formed the International Coalition for the Responsibility to Protect (ICRtoP).
 The coalition works to enforce and strengthen R2P worldwide.
-ICRtoP serves as an advocate of R2P principals for world governments and assists in mobilizing human rights groups to prepare for humanitarian crises.
+ICRtoP serves as an advocate of R2P principles for world governments and assists in mobilizing human rights groups to prepare for humanitarian crises.

 Bibliography